absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

-### The `config` service
+### The config repository

 The configuration repository is one of the most useful ones.
 It allows to use configuration to drive our entire application through `yaml` files.
-It offers some methods, such as `get`, `set`, `has`, `merge`, etc. The files in the `config` folder act like namespaces: the `app.name` key can be found in the `app.yaml` file, under the `name` YAML key.
+It offers some methods, such as `get`, `set`, `has`, `merge`, etc.
+The files in the `config` folder act like namespaces: the `app.name` key can be found in the `app.yaml` file, under the `name` YAML key.
 The configuration repository accepts `.yaml`, `.yml`, `.js` and `.json` files to retrieve default configuration (however, your JavaScript ile must be written in CommonJS syntax, with `module.exports`).

 ### Return a todo list

 Let's return the todo list.
 It will be empty at first, but will be filled when we will implement the other CRUD methods.

 ```javascript
 class TodoController extends Controller {